alex-castelo/alex-castelo/README.md

 Frontend engineer with 7 years in the industry.
 I care about *how* teams build as much as *what* they build — the architecture, the rituals, and the small habits that compound.
 Most recently I co-led a Nuxt 2 → Next.js monorepo migration, bootstrapped a company's first design system, and put observability on real footing.

-Lately I've been spending a lot of time on what AI changes about all of this: workflows, leverage, and what the next ten years of engineering looks like up close.
+Lately I've been spending a lot of time on what AI changes about all of this: workflows, leverage, and what the next years of engineering looks like up close.

 ### What I work with